Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Pruning

 Now is the time to prune, shape and train fruit trees and grapes.
 Pruning removes weak or diseased branches and insures good air circulation to help prevent diseases.
 Summer flowering deciduous shrubs, such as hydrangeas and rose of sharon, also can be pruned now.
 Spring flowering shrubs, such as forsythia and lilacs, could be pruned now, but flowers will be cut off if they are pruned before they bloom.
-Wait until summer to prune plants that are too big.
+Wait until summer to prune plants that are too big, because winter pruning makes plants grow even faster.

 Roses should be pruned in late February or early March to remove old, unproductive and thin, weak canes.
-Bush types are cut to 12 to 18" tall.
-Shrub roses should be left about three feet tall.
+Hybrid Teas, grandifloras and floribundas are cut to 12 to 18" tall.
+Tree roses are cut to a 12 to 18 inch diameter ball.
+Shrub roses should be left about three feet tall, but scrawny twigs smaller than a pencil or crowded canes should be removed.
 Climbers should be thinned if tangled.

 Many insects and diseases overwinter in branches, tree trunks, and plant debris.
 Dormant sprays can be the most important pest control of the year.
 Stronger mixtures of lime-sulfur and oil can be used when plants are dormant.
 Many insects and disease spores can be destroyed before they start to multiply.
 For best results, spray on a warm day with no rain or freezing weather expected for at least 8 hours.